Historic Preservation (HP)

 Study of architectural history to gain fluency in the stylistic terms so essential to historic preservation and to public support for conserving our architectural heritage.

 HP 201.
 History on the Land.
 3 Credits.

-Identifying and interpreting evidence of the cultural forces - early settlement patterns, transportation, industry, agriculture, planning, conservation - that have shaped our land, buildings, towns, and cities.
-Prerequisites: Admission to the Historic Preservation graduate program; or twelve hours of History and minimum Junior standing.
+Identifying and interpreting evidence of the cultural forces - early settlement patterns, transportation, industry, agriculture, planning, conservation - that have shaped our land, buildings, towns and cities.
 Cross-listed with: HST 201.